Investing in index funds is a great, low-cost way to diversify your portfolio and reduce risk.

 Managers design index funds to implement a strategy automatically; an S&P 500 Fund will sell any stock that leaves the Standard & Poor’s 500, no matter how good that stock is.

 Most S&P 500 fund owners invest in risky stocks they would normally avoid because those stocks are in the index.
-They base the S&P 500 Index only on the market capitalization of companies.
+They base the S&P 500 Index solely on companies’ market capitalizations.
 Nobody evaluates S&P 500 stocks for their performance.

 Index fund investors must be comfortable with the index’s strategy because they are stuck with it.